Pleasant hike over rolling hills and through beautiful marshlands with the assistance of numerous boardwalks.

 0.6 – Cross the park road (Perrine Road, on the trail map), and turn RIGHT to follow GREEN [RED leaves to the left].
 There is a bench and a sign about the RED and GREEN trails.

 The trail continues down a hill and a large flight of wooden steps, and over a long boardwalk over a seasonally wet area.

 1.0 – After a short set of steps up, turn RIGHT, following the trail as it zig-zags over a boardwalk through a cedar swamp… really nifty and our favorite spot in the park.

-1.4 – The GREEN trail bears left and goes up a slightly steep hill on a set of stairs.
+1.4 – The GREEN trail bears left and goes up a slightly steep root-covered hill and a set of stairs.

 The trail runs along the back of several business properties and over some bridges.
 Keep following GREEN when it bears sharply left – there are a few unmarked paths in this area that lead off.

 1.9 – Follow GREEN to the RIGHT when approaching the park road.

 2.0 – Turn LEFT onto a long boardwalk and then cross a wooden bridge over a stream (9/2017 – absolutely no water here, just lots of sand).

 2.3 – After a somewhat marshy area (it used to be more so) with a lot of roots and a small observation platform, the trail heads uphill to the right.